nylanalyn/jeeves/web/README.md

 ### **Styling Issues**
 1. Clear browser cache
 2. Check browser console for errors
-3. Verify theme.json format if using custom themes
+3. Verify the active theme entry in `quest_content.json` is valid JSON

 ### **Import Errors**
 1. Ensure all required files are present